Carson-Newman University Nursing Programs - NCLEX Passing Rates and Program Rankings

 - 1646 S Russell Ave, Jefferson City, TN - 37760

-Programs Offered: Family Nurse Practitioner and Registered Nursing - Award Levels: Bachelor Degree, LPN to BSN, Master Degree, Post Master's NP Certificate, RN to BSN and RN to MSN
+- Award Levels: Bachelor, LPN to BSN, MSN, Post Master's NP Certificate, RN to MSN

 Cities in Tennessee Offering Accredited Nursing Programs